Lyd-W/beckminster-crest/README.md

 * As a user, I want to be able to find when the next open day is.
 * As a user, I want to be able to easily find the schools contact information.
 * As a user, I want to be able to find out the fees for admission and boarding.
-* As a user, I want to be able to request as brochure.
+* As a user, I want to be able to request a brochure.
 * As a user, I want to be able to find term dates.
 * As a user, I want to be able to find the uniform list.
 * As a user, I want to be able to use the website on a range of devices.